 inductance, accepting 4 of your favourite TO-247 IGBTs or MOSFETs

 - Robust discrete push-pull MOSFET driver

-- Commercial GDTs for easy assembly and good performance
+- Commercial drop-in GDTs for easy assembly, and great performance

 - General purpose feedback allowing Antenna, Primary Current, Secondary

 Current or direct Secondary feedback

 - On-PCB logic transformer with switch for easy dual voltage (120 or